MazontheMoon/fcc_rwd_project3_product/README.md

 Header will include background image with logo, title and navigation menu.

 Nav items:
-1 - About
+1 - Who
-2 - Order
+2 - What
-3 - Contact
+3 - Why

-About

-Description of products:

-Show that important person in your life that they are the centre of your universe by getting them their very own star (even if that person is yourself...)

-Order
+4 - How
+5 - When
+6 - Where

 List of Products:

-Star (shooting star)
-Nebula
-Galaxy
-Moon
-Red Moon
+Cactus
+Daisy
+Foxglove
+Ivy
+Lavendar
+Poppy
+Rose
+Shamrock
+Sunflower

 Contact

-Link to send an email or simple sign up form for mailing list
+Link to send an email and simple sign up form for mailing list